zarr-developers/zeps/zep-1.md

   use of NumPy concepts and machinery.
-A more language-agnostic approach to the core specification, together with some slimming down of the specification, would help to achieve complete implementations with full interperobility across major programming languages.
+A more language-agnostic approach to the core specification, together with some slimming down of the specification, would help to achieve complete implementations with full interoperobility across major programming languages.

 * **Extensibility**.
-Zarr verion 2 has been used already for storage of some very large and keystone scientific datasets.
+Zarr is increasingly being used for storage of very large and keystone scientific datasets.
 If this trend continues, interoperability and stability of the Zarr ecosystem will be vital, to allow these datasets to be utilised to their full potential.
 At the same time, large-scale array data storage is a